 This course will be taught by two of the instructors listed below:

-Todd Brandes is a Principal Engineer with SI Group, serving in the company’s Operational Excellence organization.
-He has over 20 years experience in process development, evaluation, design, simulation, and controls, which has included work on a wide range of specialty chemical commercial products such as alkylated phenols, flame retardants, organometallic catalysts, and active pharmaceutical ingredients.
+Todd Brandes is a Chemical Engineering Principal Consultant in the Engineering Technology group of The Chemours Company.
+He has over 25 years’ experience in process development, evaluation, design, simulation, and controls, which has included work on a wide range of specialty chemical commercial products such as alkylated phenols, flame retardants, organometallic catalysts, active pharmaceutical ingredients, and fluoroorganics.

-For most of his career, Todd has been involved in all the aspects of the design of pressure relief systems: scenario identification and modeling, valve and disk sizing, twophase ...Read more
+For most of his career, Todd has been involved in all the aspects of the design of pressure relief systems: scenario identification and modeling...Read more

-Rahul Raman is a PSM consultant for Provenance Consulting where he helps client in achieving cost-effective PSM compliance.
-He provides PSM consulting services to the oil and gas industry, provides technical stewardship, and a subject matter expert for pressure relief system.
-He has extensive experience in PSI audit, changes to relief system due to management of change, revalidation of process units, and two-phase flow analysis.
+Rahul Raman is a PSM consultant and provides PSM consulting services to the oil and Gas, Pharmaceutical, and Petrochemical Industry.
+He provides technical stewardship, and works as an embedded subject matter expert for pressure relief system.
+He has extensive experience in PSI audit, changes to relief system due to management of change, re-validation of process units, and two-phase flow analysis.
 In addition, he is an instructor for an awareness course on Emergency Relief System, specifically for engineers and managers.
-He has actively participated and...Read more
+He has actively participated and contributed in Design Institute...Read more

 Dan Smith is a Sr. R&D Advisor with Albemarle Corporation, and Manager of Albemarle’s Chemical Reactivity and Engineering Fundamentals group.
 He has extensive experience in process development, process design, process simulation and process evaluation, which has included work on Albemarle commercial products such as alpha olefins, linear alcohols, flame retardents, and organometallic catalysts.
 For 20 years he has consulted on pressure relief and related process safety issues.
-Dan trains engineers at Albemarle Corporation on pressure relief design, and has been active with the AIChE...Read more
+Dan trains engineers at Albemarle Corporation on pressure relief...Read more